easybuilders/easybuild/docs/Hooks.rst

   and *once* right after completing all installations, respectively
 * ``parse_hook``, which is triggered when an easyconfig file is being parsed
 * ``module_write_hook``, which is triggered right before a module file is written.
-  This includes the temporary module files used for extensions, sanity checks and the devel module!
+  This includes the temporary module file used when installing extensions and during the sanity check, as well as the devel module.
 * "*step*" hooks that are triggered before and after every step of each installation procedure that is performed, also aptly named '``pre``'- and '``post``'-hooks